 Winter soups need to be hearty, and this Smokey Kielbasa Cabbage Soup fits the bill.
 I actually made this soup in early spring, when the weather was still trying to make up its mind what season it was, so I had some beautiful fresh fava beans to put into it.
 As an alternative, you could peel lima beans to create close to the same taste and texture the fava beans provide.

-smoked paprika adds a depth of flavor to the soup.
+LindySez: "the smoked paprika adds a depth of flavor to the soup"